-How To Get an Architectural Review Board to Approve Your Home Design or Remodeling Project
+How To Get A Design Review Board to Approve Your New Home or Remodeling Project

-If you’re planning on building a custom home in a new development or remodeling a home in an older neighborhood, you’ll likely to find your plans subject to design review.
+If you’re planning on building a custom home in a new development or remodeling a home in an older neighborhood, you’ll likely to find you need to get approval from a design review board.

 Design review boards go by different names; ARB (Architectural Review Board), DRC (Design Review Committee), ARC (Architectural Review Committee) and others.